Need to talk? Call 1800 882 436.

 When will my baby be discharged?

-Your baby is likely to be discharged when:
+Your baby may be discharged when:

 • they are a suitable weight